Yemeni president in standoff with Saleh son over Scud missiles

 A leader in Saleh's General People's Congress party said that it inquired about the comments attributed to Hadi and were told that they were inaccurate.

-The pro-Saleh al-Yaman al-Youm newspaper quoted Hadi as saying that what he meant was that no immunity would be granted to anyone who carries out any sabotage action in Yemen.
+The pro-Saleh al-Ayyam newspaper quoted Hadi as saying that what he meant was that no immunity would be granted to anyone who carries out any sabotage action in Yemen.

 "I did not mean any person in particular and certainly not the immunity granted by parliament in line with the political settlement," the Arabic language daily quoted Hadi as saying.